BonsaiDen/JavaScript-Garden/doc/functions.md

 ## Functions and statements

 Functions in JavaScript are first class objects, which means that they can be passed around like any other value.
-One common use of that feature is to pass *anonymous functions* as callbacks to other functions.
+One common use of this feature is to pass *anonymous functions* as callbacks to other functions.

-There are two different ways to define a function in JavaScript.
+There are two different ways to define a function in JavaScript:

 ### The `function` statement